Breathing and Exchange of Gases MCQ

 Join WhatsApp Group For FREE Alerts!
 Join Now

-Which of the following does not interfere with the binding of oxygen with hemoglobin?
+Which of the following does not affect the attachment of oxygen to hemoglobin?

 (C) Temperature

-Option d – Low concentration of carbonic anhydrase
+Option d – Reduced levels of carbonic anhydrase

 (A) Arthropods